HaxeCheckstyle/docs/haxe-checkstyle/spacing.md

 Valid values for `spaceIfCondition`, `spaceForLoop`, `spaceWhileLoop`, `spaceSwitchCase` and `spaceCatch` are:

-- shoul`d - space should be there between statement and condition
+- `should` - space should be there between statement and condition
-- shouldNot - space should not be there between statement and condition
+- `shouldNot` - space should not be there between statement and condition
-- any - ignores the space check
+- `any` - ignores the space check